saurabh-salunkhe/AWS_TERRAFORM_PROJECT/readme.md

-this is the project of creatin infrastructure on AWS by using Terraform.
+this is the project of creating infrastructure on AWS by using Terraform.